 - Motorized Kayak Registration – All motorized watercraft must be registered and display valid decals.
 This includes a trolling motor on a canoe or kayak.

 - Kayak Operator Licensing in Tennessee – Those born after January 1st, 1989 must successfully complete the TWRA Boating Safety Exam.
-If the kayak is powered, the operator is required to also carry on board the Boating Safety Education Certificate.
+If the kayak is powered with more than an 8.5 horsepower (HP) engine, the operator is required to also carry on board the Boating Safety Education Certificate.

 - Kayaking BUI Law – Tennessee has a Boating Under the Influence (BUI) law that applies to all vessels propelled by a motor or sail, exempting kayaks and canoes.